-If you use one of the thicker notebooks, you may want to create an index on the edges of the pages:
+If you use a thicker notebook, you may want to create an index on the edges of the pages:

 Step 1: Inside the front cover of your notebook, make a small index, with one line per major project.
 Then, put a black mark on the edge of the page next to each project name.
 Make sure your black marks go right to the edge, so you can see them when your notebook is closed.

-Step 2: Bring your project names onto the edge of your notebook, creating a 'key' so you can see them without flipping to the first page.
+Step 2: Also write your project names onto the edge of your notebook, creating a 'key' so you can see them without flipping to the first page.
 A lot of the work I do is client-confidential, so I'm using abbreviations instead of the full project name.

 Step 3: Whenever you create a page that's related to the specific project, put a small black mark on the edge of the page (in alignment with your key).
 Then, when looking for pages related to that project, just slightly fan your book and you'll see them all at a glance.

-The Autofocus System is a very interesting approach that uses both the rational and intuitive parts of your mind
+The Autofocus System: a very interesting approach that uses both the rational and intuitive parts of your mind

-The interesting, but more complex, Bullet Journal method by Ryder Carroll
+The Bullet Journal method by Ryder Carroll: interesting, but more complex

 » See what else there is is on útilware.com